JoeKarlsson/iot-kitty-litter-box/CONTRIBUTING.md

 they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-As for everything else in the project, the contributions to bechel.io are governed by our [Code of Conduct](https://github.com/JoeKarlsson/bechdel-test/blob/develop/CODE_OF_CONDUCT.md).
+As for everything else in the project, the contributions to IoT Kitty Litter Box are governed by our [Code of Conduct](https://github.com/JoeKarlsson/iot-kitty-litter-box/blob/develop/CODE_OF_CONDUCT.md).

 ## Using the issue tracker

-First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by letting [the bechel.io team](mailto:joekarlsson1@gmail.com?subject=Security) know upfront.
+First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by letting [the IoT Kitty Litter Box team](mailto:joekarlsson1@gmail.com?subject=Security) know upfront.
 We will assess the issue as soon as possible on a best-effort basis and will give you an estimate for when we have a fix and release available for an eventual public disclosure.

 The issue tracker is the preferred channel for [bug reports](#bugs), [features requests](#features) and [submitting pull